StrangeBeeCorp/docs/docs/thehive/administration/organizations/about-organizations-sharing-rules.md

 {!includes/administrator-access-manage-organizations.md!}

-Global sharing rules are set when [linking organizations](link-an-organization.md) for cases and [creating an organization](create-an-organization.md) for tasks and observables.
-They define how newly created cases and their related tasks and observables are shared at the organization level with linked organizations.
+Set global sharing rules when [linking organizations](link-an-organization.md) for cases and [creating an organization](create-an-organization.md) for tasks and observables.
+These rules define how newly created cases and their related tasks and observables are shared at the organization level with linked organizations.

 The configuration determines whether this sharing occurs automatically.